ddbase3/AssistentFoundation/README.md

 ## Integration

-The AssistentApi Plugin is designed to be imported by other MissionBay/BASE3 plugins, such as:
+The AssistentFoundation Plugin is designed to be imported by other MissionBay/BASE3 plugins, such as:

 * **Chatbot** (Services)
 * **MissionBay** (execution engine and node definitions)

-By depending only on the interfaces in AssistentApi, these plugins remain decoupled from specific implementations.
+By depending only on the interfaces in AssistentFoundation, these plugins remain decoupled from specific implementations.

 ---